• Home

 This was a harder adjustment than I anticipated it to be.
 As moms, we continue to pour into our children when they're home.
 They're seeking our guidance, and we are happy to give them all the advice they need.
 The transition to having an adult child on their own and realizing they may not want all the help I feel they need was a new one for me.

-Learning to speak and when not to speak and how to speak when you need to is a skill to work on.
-I'm still working on it.
+Learning to speak and when not to speak, and how to speak when you need to is a skill to work on.
+I’m still working on it.

 Your children are now responsible for their choices.
-They may choose to do things differently than you, and the reminder different isn't always wrong, it's just different.
+They may choose to do things differently than you, and the reminder different isn’t always wrong; it’s just different.

 It can be harder to trust God in this season because we seemingly controlled so much when they were under our roof, but we're not there now to feel “in charge.” of their lives.
 This is a great season of our lives to grow in that area of our relationship with the Lord—learning the meaning of the word trust.